bdaisey/adhoc_slcsp/README.md

 Prompt also in 'problem_statment.md'

-'silver_plans_sorted.csv' allows for easy spot-checking of results.
+'supplemental/silver_plans_sorted.csv' allows for easy spot-checking of results.

 ### Step 1: organize plans.csv into 'rates' dict
 - iterate over file, only storing rows with 'Silver' plans